 What would you do if you lost everything?
-That’s the question the people behind World Backup Day want you to ask yourself on 31st March.
-A quick look at the stats featured on the website offers a stark reminder about how important it is to get a backup system in place for all your important data.
-It might not be the most fascinating topic and it’s certainly easy to keep this sort of thing at the bottom of your to-do list but it’s an increasingly important task to check off.
+That's the question the people behind World Backup Day want you to ask yourself on 31st March.
+A quick look at the stats featured on the website offers a stark reminder of how important it is to get a backup system in place for all your important data.
+It might not be the most fascinating topic and it's certainly easy to keep this sort of thing at the bottom of your to-do list but it's an increasingly important task to check off.

 What is a backup?

-At the most basic level a backup is simply a copy of data, however good backup practice requires a little more thought than this.
-As a starting point, it’s worth considering some simple backup principles and you can start by asking yourself the following questions:
+At the most basic level a backup is simply a copy of data, however, good backup practice requires a little more thought than this.
+As a starting point, it's worth considering some simple backup principles and you can start by asking yourself the following questions:

 - What am I backing up?
 This is an important factor as though a laptop and website both require backing up, they might require different services and backup schedules.